molgenis/molgenis-frontend/README.md

 - [Deployment](#Deployment)

 #### Pull requests
-PR's will build locally and will be packaged locally in a docker.
-The docker will be proxied in front of the https://master.dev.molgenis.org as a preview on kubernetes.
+PR preview docker containers are available on registry.molgenis.org/molgenis-frontend:PR-XYZ and get deployed to the kubernetes cluster, as a proxy in front of master.dev.molgenis.org

 #### Merges with master
 Merges with the master automatically will deploy on npmjs.org.